 Despite noting that dismissal on procedural grounds is disfavored, the court found the following facts justified dismissal: “Mr. Osborn’s failure here stems from what can be best described as an emerging pattern of Mr. Osborn’s willful neglect of his clients,” and “fault must fall to Mr. Osborn for failing to comply with [the] requirements” of Rule 25.
 Order at 13.
 The court went on to conclude that “Mr. Osborn continues to run afoul of the procedures that pertain to substitution following the death of his clients, the requirement to open the deceased client’s estate where required by state law, and the need to have a proper party appointed as the deceased’s personal representative in matters pertaining to their estate.”
 Order at 13.
 Determining that Mr. Osborn had full knowledge of the requirements of Rule 25 and that his disregard for court resources indicated a need for drastic sanctions, the court recommended that the case be dismissed.
 Order at 14.

-Novartis is represented in this matter by partners Joe G. Hollingsworth and Katharine R. Latimer.
+Novartis is represented in this matter by Firm partner Joe G. Hollingsworth.